preciofishbone/OmniaFx/docs/tutorials/omnia-learn/omnia-feature/README.md

 ## Feature without C# (Feature without handler)

-This type of feature is just an On/Off-switch and usually combine with [manifest load rule](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/omnia-learn/manifest-load-rule#manifest-custom-load-rule) to load resources.
+This type of feature is just an On/Off-switch and usually be used together with [manifest load rule](https://github.com/preciofishbone/OmniaFx/tree/master/docs/tutorials/omnia-learn/manifest-load-rule#manifest-custom-load-rule).
 For example:

 - TestFeature.manifest.ts

     ```ts
     Composer
-        .registerManifest(new Guid(test-feature-guid))
+        .registerManifest(new Guid({TEST-FEATURE-GUID}))
         .registerFeature
         ({
             ...

-            //Define that this feature DOES NOT have C# handler
+            //Define that this feature DOES NOT have feature handler (C#)
             hasProviderHandling: false

             ...